CX-0002 Digital Twins in Catena-X v2.4.0

 1.2.3 Asset Administration Shell

-The specifications of the AAS offers a set of standardized API methods and resources to access data of a Digital Twin.
+The specifications of the AAS offers a set of standardized APIAPI An API is a way for two or more computer programs to communicate with each other. methods and resources to access data of a Digital Twin.

 In general, the AAS has proven to be suitable for the following missions:

-representing data exchanged in a standardized way between two parties (API payload)
+- representing data exchanged in a standardized way between two parties (APIAPI An API is a way for two or more computer programs to communicate with each other. payload)

-Providing uniform access to data exchanged between two parties (API operations)
+- Providing uniform access to data exchanged between two parties (APIAPI An API is a way for two or more computer programs to communicate with each other. operations)

 1.2.4 Architecture Overview